Weinan

-Weinan (渭南 (Wèinán)) is a prefecture-level city in the east central Shaanxi province, China.
+Weinan (渭南 (Wèinán)) is a prefecture-level city in east-central Shaanxi province, northwest China.
 The city lies on the lower section of the Wei River confluence into the Yellow River, about 60 km east of the provincial capital Xi'an, and borders the provinces of Shanxi and Henan to the east.

 The name "Weinan", literally meaning "south of the Wei River", describes the location of the city's urban districts being mostly south of the Wei River, although majority of its metropolitan area actually lies on the north side of the river.

 History

 As a significant area between the ancient Chinese capital Xi'an and Luoyang, Weinan has a long history.

 Ancient

 The ancient Dali Man lived in the modern area of Weinan.
 The Xiagui county was settled in the year of 668 BC by the state of Qin.
 Weinan got its name in the year of 360 by the Former Qin state.
-In the Tang Dynasty, 10 emperors were buried in Weinan after their death.
+In the Tang dynasty, 10 emperors were buried in Weinan after their death.
 On the morning of 23 January 1556, the deadliest earthquake on record with its epicenter in Huaxian killed approximately 830,000 people, destroying an 840 kilometre-wide (520 mi) area.